 The size and the nature of the business mean that directors do not feel that the disclosure of additional KPI's is necessary to understand the performance of the business and development of the Company.
 The KPI's used by the directors are turnover and gross and operating margins.

-This report was approved by the board and signed on its behalf.
+This report was approved by the board of directors on 18 September 2020 and signed on behalf of the board by: